 To some, downtown Denver looks like this map to the left.
 Lots of sturdy neighborhood names that can be chopped into quirky little nicknames, like “LoHi” (lower Highlands), “Cap Hill” (Capitol Hill), and “LoDo” (Lower Downtown).

-We’ve lived here for about a year and a half, and are hoping this guide will help you to narrow down where you should live in Denver.
+We’ve lived here for four years, and are hoping this guide will help you to narrow down where you should live in Denver.
 We hope it’ll allow you to make those quick decisions when scouring the city for apartments.

 Sometimes, the map looks and feels more like this: